- 1/4 cup plus 3 tablespoons butter, melted, divided

-- Pour 1/4 cup butter into a 13-in. x 9-in. baking dish; set aside.
+- Pour 1/4 cup butter into a 13x9-in. baking dish; set aside.
 Spread both sides of bread with mustard.
 Arrange nine slices in baking dish.

 - In a large skillet, saute the ham, mushrooms and garlic in remaining butter until mushrooms are tender.
-Add the onions; cook 1 minute longer or until onions are crisp-tender.
+Add the onions; cook until crisp-tender, about 1 minute longer.
 Spoon over bread; sprinkle with cheese.
 Arrange remaining bread on top.
 In a large bowl, beat the eggs, cream, salt and pepper.
 Stir in parsley; pour over bread.

 - Place dish in a larger baking pan.
 Fill larger pan with hot water to a depth of 1 in.
-Bake at 325° for 50-60 minutes or until a knife inserted near the center comes out clean.
+Bake at 325° until a knife inserted in the center comes out clean, 50-60 minutes.
 Let stand for 5 minutes before serving.
 Drizzle with maple syrup if desired.
 Yield: 9 servings.

 "This recipe is very good, but I made some changes: No butter, I used non-stick spray for the pan.
 I didn't saute the ham, garlic and onions; I just chopped it up and put it in the casserole.
 I swapped out fresh spinach for the mushrooms.
 And I used egg substitute.
 It needed to bake a good 30 minutes longer than the recipe called for.
 The surprise is the taste of a hearty mustard with the lightness of the bread pudding.
 Great recipe and it's nice to have something new for dinner."